NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/FirmwareContinuousIntegration.rst

 #.
 Running assertions against the log result.

 The Firmware CI runner is running on a PC connected to GitHub Actions, where it receives the jobs to execute.
-Following are the actions performed by the Firmware CI runner:
+The Firmware CI runner performs the following actions:

 1. Programming the firmware and the optional credentials using the connected debugger to the connected nRF9160 DK or Thingy:91.
 #.
 Logging all output until one of the following conditions occur:

-   a.
-A timeout is reached
+   * A timeout is reached
-   #.
-A stop condition is reached.
+   * A stop condition is reached.
 (Wait for a log output to match a string.)

 .. note::

    These devices connect to the existing instance of the nRF Asset Tracker, so the firmware tests will not set up a new empty nRF Asset Tracker AWS environment for every test.
-   It runs against the production environment.
+   The test runs against the production environment.
    This is to ensure that the firmware release will work with the existing solution.
    This approach is designed for `trunk-based development <https://thinkinglabs.io/talks/feature-branching-considered-evil.html>`_.